Pamirbek/DBMSProjectForFinalsFallSemester2020/readme.md

 # Database Management System For Object Oriented Programming Fall Semester of 2020

 Project uses Java, JavaFX, MySql. <b>To make the project work you need to create database with name "db2".
-The tables are not required for creating.</b>
+The tables are not required for creating.

+Team members: Pamirbek Almazbekov, Zhibek Mukhtarbekova

 Our project stores students into the MySQL table and projects into another table and links them.
 This makes to keep in track the who did the project, who did not and project name, description.